Jerome Bowie: Agnes Bowie

 Agnes Bowie was laundress to King James in England, with an annual fee of £20.
 She gave King James a cambric handkerchief edged with gold lace as New Year's Day gift in January 1606.
+Her husband, Francis Galbraith, was a servant in the royal pantry.
+He was made a burgess of Edinburgh in January 1589, after their marriage.

 James Bowie

 James Bowie, the eldest son of Jerome Bowie, became a court sommelier, from 1594 serving Prince Henry at Stirling, and moving with the court to London at the Union of the Crowns, where he was Sergeant of the Cellar.
 In July 1608, James Bowie was given £100 to go to France to seek wines for the king.
-He was sent to France with £400 in September 1617.
+A letter from James Hudson to the Earl of Mar in September 1616 mentions "Sargant Bowye" as a traveller to France who had met the earl's sons on their Grand Tour.
+Bowie was sent to France again in September 1617 with £400 for wine.

 James Bowie returned to Scotland with King James in 1617 and was made a burgess of Edinburgh.
 Like his father, James Bowie was in charge of gold and silver plate, and he was fined when a pinnacle broke off a gold cup and was lost.
 James Bowie was imprisoned in the Marshalsea after a pretence of marriage with a daughter of Sir Thomas Gardiner, as he already had a Scottish wife.
-He was probably involved in some of Ben Jonson's masques.
+He was involved in some of Ben Jonson's masques, including The Irish Masque at Court, News from the New World Discovered in the Moon (1620), Pan's Anniversary (1620), The Masque of Augurs (1622), Time Vindicated to Himself and to His Honours, and The Fortunate Isles and Their Union, and seems to be the "young Bowie" that King James sent to Spain in 1623 with a message to Prince Charles and the Duke of Buckingham during the Spanish Match.